splexpe/FactionsPro/README.md

 * /f war is now fully working!

+* You can now un enemy a faction by using /f notenemy <faction>

+* You can no longer kick yourself from your own faction!
+Fixed in v2.1.5 Update

+* You can no longer promote yourself from your own faction!
+Fixed in v2.1.5 Update

+* You can no longer demote yourself from your own faction!
+Fixed in v2.1.5 Update

+* You can no longer make yourself leader even though you own the faction!
+Fixed in v2.1.5

 * And still updating as we speak!

 ## Faction Commands
-/f create - Create a faction.
+/f create <faction> - Create a faction.

 /f delete - Delete a faction.

-/f invite - Invite a player to your faction.
+/f invite <player> - Invite a player to your faction.

 /f accept - Accepts a leader's invitation to join your faction.